Azothyr/CS_Archive/CS3270_Fall2024/phase01/README.md

-# Weather Data Processing Script
+# CSV Data Processing Script

-This Python script reads weather data from a CSV file, processes the data into various data structures, and logs the information for debugging and further analysis.
+This Python script allows users to select and read data from a CSV file, processes the data into a Pandas DataFrame, and logs the information for debugging and further analysis.

 ## Table of Contents